Make-School-Courses/FEW-1.2-JavaScript-Foundations/Lessons/Lesson-04.md

 - Your parents
 - Your grandparents

-In software who who do you inherit from?
+In software who do you inherit from?

-- Your parent/super class
+- Your parent/superclass

 ## Inheritence with JS